ReproNim/module-FAIR-data/_episodes/00-Introduction-to-Module.md

 ---
-title: "Data and the FAIR Principles"
+title: "Introduction to the Module"

-exercises: Will be available via specific episodes.
+teaching: Variable
+exercises: Variable
 questions:
 - "Who is this modulde for ?"
 - "How can I get some help if I get stuck on solving for an exercise or a question ?"